WebFX TeamDigital Marketing Agency

 You’ll want to first understand the objectives as it relates to your website and thereby the metrics that should be used to measure and improve upon these objectives.
 The other area to determine is whether your site is an e-commerce site or not.
 E-commerce sites make interpreting the data a little bit more intuitive because you’re dealing with metrics such as e-commerce conversion rate and revenue as it relates back to keywords that are either paid, non-paid (organic) or both.

-Below, we’ll look at an e-commerce scenario where we may want to observe traffic-driving keywords which have the best conversion rates along with pointing out areas to improve SEO and keyword optimization.
+Below, we’ll look at an e-commerce scenario where we may want to observe traffic-driving keywords that have the best conversion rates along with pointing out areas to improve SEO and keyword optimization.

 Once you’re ready, simply click on the “Visualize” button in the upper left area of the report.
 Google Analytics will then generate the motion chart accordingly.
 It’s important to keep in mind that the motion chart data is defined from the report where it was initiated…in the case of our example, that’s the Keywords report.